pawurb/alloy-deadbeef/README.md

     .on_http(endpoint().parse()?);
 ```

 All the transactions sent from this provider will land with a `0xbeef` prefix.
-If you combine it with other fillers, it has to be last one, otherwise hash calculations will be invalid.
+If you combine it with other fillers, it has to be the last one.
+Otherwise hash calculations will be invalid.

-Alternatively you can generate a tx object that, once-submitted will have a matching hash prefix:
+Alternatively, you can generate a tx object that, once submitted will have a matching hash prefix:

 ```rust
 let tx = TransactionRequest {